joelanman/hsbc-parser/README.md

 Open the CSV in a spreadsheet app such as Excel or Google drive.

 You can save as many statements to the `resources/statements` folder as you want, the script will make one CSV file out of all them.

+This is not endorsed in any way by HSBC - use at your own risk.